paf31/stack-safety-for-free/index.markdown

 programming, slowly but surely.
 Abstractions such as monoids, functors, applicative functors, monads, arrows, etc. afford a level of expressiveness which can give great productivity gains, and improved guarantees of program correctness.

-However, naive implementations of these abstractions can lead to poor performance, depending on the evaluation order of the host language.
+However, naïve implementations of these abstractions can lead to poor performance, depending on the evaluation order of the host language.
 In particular, deeply recursive code can lead to _stack overflow_.

 One example of a desirable abstraction is the _free monad_ for a functor `f`.
 Free monads allow us to separate the specification of a monad (by specifying the base functor `f`), from its implementation.
 In this paper, we will develop a safe implementation of free monad and the equivalent _monad transformer_ in [\[PureScript\]](#refs), a strict Haskell-like language which compiles to Javascript.

-A naive implementation of the free monad in PureScript might look like this:
+A naïve implementation of the free monad in PureScript might look like this:

 ~~~ {.haskell}
 newtype Free f a = Free (Either a (f (Free f a)))